James Van Allen: Cosmic ray modulation in the outer heliosphere

-Professor emeritus
+These observations provided fundamental empirical constraints on theoretical models of cosmic ray transport in the heliosphere.
+As the aging Pioneer 10 power source declined, only Van Allen's experiment could still be operated; on March 31, 1997, his instrument provided the last science measurements from the Pioneer mission, a testimony to the reliability and simplicity of his instrument design philosophy.

+Advocacy for robotic exploration

+Van Allen was a prominent and persistent critic of human spaceflight, arguing from the 1970s onward that robotic missions produced far greater scientific returns at far lower cost and risk.
+In a 1986 article in Scientific American, he contended that the Space Shuttle program and the proposed space station would "seriously diminish the opportunities for advancing space science and technology" by consuming budgets better allocated to unmanned missions.
+In his final major essay on the subject, published in Issues in Science and Technology in 2004, Van Allen wrote that "in a dispassionate comparison of the relative values of human and robotic spaceflight, the only surviving motivation for continuing human spaceflight is the ideology of adventure."

+Later career

-Van Allen stepped down as the head of the department of physics and astronomy in 1985, but continued working at the University of Iowa as the Carver Professor of Physics, emeritus.
-On October 9, 2004, the University of Iowa and the UI Alumni Association hosted a celebration to honor Van Allen and his many accomplishments, and in recognition of his 90th birthday.
-Activities included an invited lecture series, a public lecture followed by a cake and punch reception, and an evening banquet with many of his former colleagues and students in attendance.
+Van Allen stepped down as the head of the department of physics and astronomy in 1985, but continued working at the University of Iowa as the Carver Professor of Physics, emeritus, actively analyzing data and publishing research until shortly before his death.
+On October 9, 2004, the University of Iowa hosted a celebration honoring his 90th birthday, featuring an invited lecture series and a banquet with many former colleagues and students.
 In August 2005, an elementary school bearing his name opened in North Liberty, Iowa.
-There is also a Van Allen elementary school in Escalon, CA.

-In 2009, Van Allen's boyhood home in Mt.
-Pleasant, once maintained as a museum, was slated to be demolished.
-The new owner, Lee Pennebaker, chose not to demolish the home.
-It was donated to the Henry County Heritage Trust, which plans to move the house next to the old Saunders School which will be the home of the Henry County museum.

 Personal life and death

-Van Allen's wife of 61 years was Abigail Fithian Halsey II of Cincinnati (1922–2008).
-They met at the Johns Hopkins University Applied Physics Laboratory (JHU/APL) during World War II.
-They were married October 13, 1945, in Southampton, Long Island.
+Van Allen married Abigail Fithian Halsey II of Cincinnati (1922–2008) on October 13, 1945, in Southampton, Long Island.
+They met at APL during World War II.
 Their five children are Cynthia, Margot, Sarah, Thomas, and Peter.

-On August 9, 2006, James Van Allen died at University Hospitals in Iowa City from heart failure.

-Professor Van Allen and his wife Abigail are buried in Southampton, New York, where Mrs. Van Allen was born and the couple were married.
+On August 9, 2006, Van Allen died at University Hospitals in Iowa City from heart failure at age 91.
+He and his wife Abigail are buried in Southampton, New York.

-Abigail M. Foerstner wrote a biography James van Allen: The First Eight Billion Miles, published by University of Iowa Press in 2007 with a paperback edition in 2009.